The Toyota Way to Service Excellence: Lean Transformation in Service Organizations

 If you want a glimpse of greatness, maybe make it a compulsory read at your workplace and have a few copies as a gift during this year’s End Year Office Party.

-Be the first to review “The Toyota Way to Service Excellence: Lean Transformation in Service Organizations”
+2 reviews for The Toyota Way to Service Excellence: Lean Transformation in Service Organizations

 Your email address will not be published.
 Required fields are marked *